 I had inquired about the age of the house and the current topcoat used, as well as the condition of the paint; the house had been painted within 6 years, was not peeling but needed a color change.
 The last coating used had been acrylic over an unknown primer.

-The function of a primer is simple; it is designed to create a uniformly sealed and tight surface to which topcoats can be successfully applied.
+The function of a primer coat is simple; it is designed to create a uniformly sealed and tight surface to which topcoats can be successfully applied.
 Primers seal porous surfaces and stick to tricky surfaces like glossy or deteriorated coatings.

 In Mike’s case, the application of a primer was superfluous and a waste of labor and materials, as his coating was in very good condition.
 We advised him to simply arrange for a thorough cleaning of the house followed by application of the new color, using the best products he could afford.

 When to use primers, then?
 At the Longyear Estate in Brookline we stripped a fabric wallcovering and in the process removed much of the primer and top layer of plaster.
 It is imperative in this case that we prime and thus seal the repaired surface to ensure the new coating offers consistent sheen and color saturation.

 Similarly, a Chestnut Hill bathroom painted with an inappropriate coating was leaching surfactants due – this showed up as streaks or drips on the wall with pooling of a yellow liquid on the baseboard; after washing the walls and ceiling well, the application of a primer serves to seal the paint before application of a bathroom-specific coating.
 Surfactant leaching represents a degradation of the original paint and while it appeared sound to the eye after washing, it had become a compromised coating and deserved the extra attention of a primer.